 I have an integrated CAS (for pre-sessional and Masters degree course).
 Do I need to specify anything on my visa application?

 Yes.
-On the Tier 4 visa application form, when asked for your course start date you need to write the start date of your Masters course which is 24 September 2018.
+On the Tier 4 visa application form, when asked for your course start date you need to write the start date of your Masters course.

 Do I still need to submit an ATAS certificate (if my subject requires this) or a TB screening certificate (if required in my country)?